 The NOAA Environmental Modeling System - a software infrastructure that supports NCEP/EMC’s forecast products.
 The coupling software is based on ESMF and the NUOPC layer.

-The representation, in a dynamic model, of physical effects in terms of admittedly oversimplified parameters, rather than realistically requiring such effects to be consequences of the dynamics of the system (AMS Glossary)
+The representation, in a dynamic model, of physical effects in terms of admittedly oversimplified parameters, rather than realistically requiring such effects to be consequences of the dynamics of the system (from the AMS Glossary)

 - Physics cap¶